pennhanlee/tp/docs/UserGuide.md

 ### Sorting books: `sort`

 Too messy?
 Use our Sort Command to organise your bookshelf!
-The sort command will help you organise your books in based on the order you indicate.
+The sort command will help you organise the books in your current view based on the order you indicate.

 Format: `sort {Field}` <br>
 {Field} refers to any of the following: